rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 **CLARIFICATION**
-A section, which is subsequent to an open presequent section, is said to belong to the presequent section.
+A section, which is subsequent to an open presequent section, is said to belong to that presequent section.
 In addition to that, the presequent section is said to contain the subsequent section.
 Both sections are therefore said to be related with each other.